Bitcoin-ABC/bitcoin-abc/web/cashtab/extension/README.md

-# CashTab extension
+# Cashtab extension

-Some minor but important code changes are required to build CashTab as a browser extension.
+Some minor but important code changes are required to build Cashtab as a browser extension.

 1. Add option to open extension in tab
 2. Unique format of manifest.json with sha256 hash of any external scripts